There are so many places to visit in New South Wales, it can be difficult to put together an itinerary when you’re in the state.

 Hunter Valley

-The Hunter Valley might not be the most well-known part of New South Wales, but there are plenty of good reasons to visit.
+The Hunter Valley is one of the hidden gems of New South Wales, but there are plenty of good reasons to visit.

 One of the most prominent is the numerous wineries in the valley.
-This is the primary region for wine-making in New South Wales producing varieties such as Semillon and Shiraz.
+This is one of the main wine regions in New South Wales producing varieties such as Semillon and Shiraz.

 You can do a wine tour to learn more about the wineries, how they make the wine and the history of the industry, or just to sample the wine!
 Whatever floats your boat!